damonwang/isosurfacing/writeup/index.rst

     git clone git@github.com:damonwang/isosurfacing.git

+The relevant file is ``cy_cnv.pyx``.

-Note that the git repository is contaminated by files from an interactive WxPython topo map application that I meant to implement on top of my new and improved isocontour code.
+Please ignore the other files---they are left over from an interactive WxPython topo map application that I meant to implement on top of my new and improved isocontour code.
 That's probably not going to happen.

 .. _Marching Cubes: http://en.wikipedia.org/wiki/Marching_cubes
 .. _Shen96: http://ieeexplore.ieee.org/iel3/4271/12277/00568121.pdf?arnumber=568121